-Small, raised bumps that may ooze fluid (called “weeping”) after scratching them and then become crusty are also signs of eczema.
+Small, raised bumps are another common symptom of eczema.
+Bumps may ooze a clear fluid (called “weeping”) and become crusty after scratching.
 These bumps can also signal a skin infection brought on by scratching the affected area.
-Have your skin looked at by a dermatologist for an evaluation, because certain skin infections require antibiotics.
+Have a physician look at your skin for an evaluation, as certain skin infections require antibiotics to heal properly.

 Thickened, scaly, or cracked skin is another sign of eczema.
 In the case of seborrheic dermatitis, one type of eczema, the scales are white to yellowish, and they tend to form in oily areas of the skin.
 Thus, these patches are most common in regions like the scalp, the eyebrows, and inside or behind the ears.